derekchai/k-mapper/utils.typ

   }
 }

+// Converts a Gray code position to its coordinate on the K-map.
 #let gray-to-coordinate(n, grid-size) = {
   assert(grid-size == 4 or grid-size == 8 or grid-size == 16,
   message: "Please enter a grid size of 4, 8, or 16!")